 Sometime in the early years of the century, a boy, Apu, is born to a poor Brahmin family in a village in Bengal.
 The father, a poet and priest, cannot earn enough to keep his family going. ...
 See full summary »

 Edmund, a young boy who lives in war-devastated Germany after the Second World War has to do all kinds of work and tricks to help his family in getting food and barely survive.
 One day he ...
 See full summary »

-Mouchette is a young teenager living in the tough country.
-Her mother is going to die, and her father does not take care of her.
-Mouchette does not manage to express her rebellion against the humiliations she undergoes.
-One night, in the wood, she meets Arsene.
-Arsene is the poacher of the village.
-He thinks he has just killed Mathieu, the rural policeman.
+Mouchette is a young girl living in the country.
+Her mother is dying and her father does not take care of her.
+Mouchette remains silent in the face of the humiliations she undergoes.
+One night in a wood, she meets Arsene, the village poacher, who thinks he has just killed the local policeman.
 He tries to use Mouchette to build an alibi.
 Written by

 It was rumored for years that the trailer for this film was by Jean-Luc Godard, and he has recently confirmed this by programming it in a self-curated retrospective of his work.
 The trailer is virtually a miniature essay on (or subversion of) the film, jarringly intercutting excerpts from it with a written commentary that calls it "Christian and sadistic".
 See more »

 (at around 1 min) The canteen changes position after being dropped.
 See more »